dbt-labs/docs.getdbt.com/website/docs/faqs/troubleshooting/access_token_error.md

 ---
 title: I'm receiving an `access_token` error when trying to run queries in the IDE.
-Description: "Reauthenticate warehouse when seeing `access_token` error"
+description: "Reauthenticate warehouse when seeing `access_token` error"
 sidebar_label: '`access_token` error in the IDE'
 id: access_token_error